Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 don't mind the increase in size, and state that lossless is the only way to go when archiving.
-Others prefer smaller file sizes, knowing that the difference — assuming high enough bitrate — won't be audible anyway.
+Others prefer smaller file sizes, knowing that the difference—assuming high enough bitrate—won't be audible anyway.
 And they both have a point.

 So, do some ABX testing and decide for yourself.